photoprism/photoprism-docs/docs/getting-started/faq.md

 MariaDB lacks some features that [MySQL Enterprise Edition](https://www.mysql.com/products/enterprise/) offers.
 On the other hand, MariaDB has many optimizations.
 It is also completely open-source.

+### I've configured an external database, but can't connect? ###

+Most often this happens when new users configure `localhost` or `127.0.0.1` as database server host, since these always point back to the current container or computer.
+So it is not possible to access an external service with such a hostname or an IP address starting with 127.
+It works only if it is used directly in the container or on the computer where the database server is running.
+Instead, you must use a hostname or IP address that is accessible from other machines and containers.

 ### Can you improve performance when using older or otherwise slow hardware? ###

 It is a known issue that the user interface and backend operations, especially face recognition, can be slow or even crash on older hardware due to a lack of resources.
 Like most applications, PhotoPrism has certain requirements and our development process does not include testing on unsupported or unusual hardware.